doniemc/test/Web Server/WebServerNotes.md

 ## Drupal Setup

 In a browser navigate to http://mynewsite
-This will star the Drupal Setup  wizard.
+This will start the Drupal Setup  wizard.

 Follow the steps entering details for the database to install site.